binaryslav/linux-cheat-notes/linux-notes.md

 *

-free -m/h - показать состояние оперативной памяти в мегабайтах(Free RAM in Mb)/human-readable
+free -m/h - display some information about total,free and used RAM in Mb/human-readable

 *